 In 2009, Marshall became romantically involved with actor Giovanni Ribisi and moved to Los Angeles to be closer to him.
 The relationship ended abruptly in April 2012, while Marshall, who was taking time off from music to help Ribisi raise his daughter from a previous marriage, was working on her first collection of original songs since 2006.
-Adding insult to injury, Ribisi married his new girlfriend on June 16, 2012; Marshall responded by putting the finishing touches on the album, called Sun, which was released in September 2012. ~ Mark Deming
+Adding insult to injury, Ribisi married his new girlfriend in June 2012.
+Marshall responded by putting the finishing touches on the album, called Sun, which was released in September 2012. ~ Mark Deming

 Track List: Dark End Of The Street